Developing the Whitewater Curriculum

 The English curriculum covers reading, writing, speaking and listening.
 At Whitewater C. of E. Primary School we follow the National Curriculum which sets out the expectations of learning for each year group.

 In English, a unit of work may last between 2-6 weeks.
 Where possible, English units of work are linked to our curriculum themes.
 These themes are shared with parents on our termly topic webs (available to view on class pages).
 Throughout the year, children will cover fiction, non-fiction and poetry genres.
-Again, details of what your child is studying in English is available on their class page.

 Teaching of reading